thiaguerd/rails_complex_forms_with_nested_attributes/README.md

 * update a Order form and Order controller to accept nested attributes for purchase_products

 * update a Order view to show purchased products

+* make sure that purchase quantity at least 1 and buyer have a name